kardeepak77/BikeSharing/README.md

 # Purpose of the Repository
 The purpose of this repository is to store **Bike Sharing Project** relevant files containing code to predict utilization of the bikes in the Washington DC during 2011-2012 and each file's revision history.
 Bike Sharing Project is a team project so using repository, its easy to maintain code in master branch for all the developers, update, pull, fetch, see the latest code updated by other teammates. _We have conducted EDA and model the utilization of the bikes in this project._

-# The following packages are used in Bike Sharing Project.
+# Packages are used in Bike Sharing Project.
 - library(knitr)
 - library(ggplot2)
 - library(readr)